SOM-Research/CMS-Headless-Modeling/README.md

 </p>

-Then refresh your project folder and you will see a model like the following (this is an example).
+8 - Then refresh your project folder.
+You will see a model like the following example:

 ![New Project Wizard - Step 2](edu.uoc.som.cmsdiscover.ui/assets/exampleWPecore.png)